 The Norman Y. Mineta Fellowship was established in 2007 and is sponsored by State Farm Insurance Company.
 The Fellow will assist the Washington DC JACL office on public policy issues important to the Asian American community, working under the direction of the JACL Director of Public Policy.
 In addition, the Fellow will coordinate JACL/OCA chapter activities related to child/teen auto safety programs promoted by State Farm.
 The Fellowship is awarded to a qualified student who has completed their undergraduate degree for a period of ten (10) to twelve (12) months.

-Applications for the Norman Y. Mineta Fellowship are now open until August 31, 2014, at 6:00 p.m.
-EST. For information on the position, please contact the JACL Washington, DC Office at 202.223.1240 or firstname.lastname@example.org
+Applications for the Norman Y. Mineta Fellowship are now closed but will reopen for new applicants in summer 2015.
+For information on the position, please contact the JACL Washington, DC Office at 202.223.1240 or firstname.lastname@example.org

 This fellowship will be focused on public policy advocacy as well as healthcare programs and issues of importance to the Asian Pacific American (APA) community at large.
 The fellowship is named for the Honorable Daniel K. Inouye, the late United States senator from Hawaii.
 The fellow will monitor key legislative initiatives pertaining to healthcare, civil rights and social justice of importance to the JACL mission and design and implement JACL-sponsored health fairs and other programming among other tasks and duties.
 This fellowship is awarded to a JACL college graduate for a period of ten (10) to twelve (12) months.